mattja/nsim/README.md

   multiple CPU cores on each cluster host for simulation of network models, splitting degrees of freedom evenly across CPUs).

-* Auto-generate multiple simulations covering a region of parameter space, to run in parallel.
+* Auto-generate multiple simulations covering a lattice of points in parameter space, to run in parallel.

+* Directly support SDEs expressed in Ito form.
+(Currently need to write it in Stratonovich form as an intermediate step before simulating in nsim)

 * Optionally allow the equations to be specified and integrated in C, for speed